 - 2019: Line 8b on Form 1040

-The IRS and Department of the Treasury have stated that they will be releasing payments in “phases” over the next four to six weeks.
+The IRS and Department of the Treasury have stated that they will be releasing the Coronavirus stimulus payments in “phases” over the next four to six weeks.
 For obvious reasons, those who are eligible to receive their payments via direct deposit (see “How is my Stimulus Payment Being Sent?” below) will likely receive their payments first.

 The IRS has just released a new tracking tool on their website to track the status of your Economic Stimulus Payment: